-You might want to ask them about any prison work they are able to do or ask if they are able to take any college or High School courses to further the education they have.
+You might want to ask them about any prison work they are able to do or if they are able to take any college or High School courses to further any education they have.
 Really, just get to know them.
-(Incomplete sentence)

 Once you have become accustomed to writing to a prisoner and have gotten the basic introductions done, you can ask them about their hopes, dreams, and aspirations.

 What do they have planned for the future when they come outside of prison?